Use API Keys to Control Access in Confluent Cloud¶

 a service account:

-- For resource-specific API keys, use access control lists (ACLs).
+- For resource API keys, you can use role-based access control (RBAC) and access control lists (ACLs).

 - For Cloud API keys, use role-based access control (RBAC).